 These are the most common benefits of IRIS recognition at this time.

 Apart from all the advantages, every technology has some disadvantages too, iris recognition is no different.

-The key disadvantages of iris recognition are the following:
+The key limitations of iris recognition are the following:

 - Expensive: Iris scanners are relatively higher in cost compared to other biometric modalities.
-As one of the leading and latest technology of the modern times, the cost of the iris devices are fairly high.
-Large companies, agencies or Governments can afford that price, but the general public can’t afford to pay that price.
+As one of the leading and latest technologies of modern times, the cost of iris devices is fairly high.
+Large companies, agencies, or Governments can afford that price, but the general public can’t afford to pay that price.
 Some say that it costs five times higher than fingerprint scanning which is more readily available to the general public.

-- Distance: Iris is small in size and can’t be located from a few meters distance.
-A person needs to be in close distance with the iris scanning device to be enrolled on the system properly.
+- Distance: Iris is small in size and can’t be located within a few meters distance.
+A person needs to be at a close distance from the iris scanning device to be enrolled in the system properly.
 So, a proper setup is needed for initiating an iris recognition process.

 - Reflection: In some cases, it is hard to perform an iris scanning due to the presence of reflections.
-It could happen in case of eyelashes, lenses, and anything in general that would cause a reflection.
-These aren’t very uncommon in our society, so people would face some difficult during iris scanning process.
+It could happen in the case of eyelashes, lenses, and anything, in general, that would cause a reflection.
+These aren’t very uncommon in our society so people would face some difficulties during the iris scanning process.

 - Infrared light: The constant use of this system may cause harm to the iris because it is constantly being scanned with infrared light.

-- A lot of memory is required for the data to be stored and later accessed.
+- Expense: A lot of memory is required for storing and later accessing the data.

-- Obscure: It is obscured by eyelashes, lenses and reflections, which create a problem, more often than not.
+- Obscure: It is obscured by eyelashes, lenses, and reflections, which creates a problem, more often than not.